SuperHero2010/wheres-my-editor/README.md

 Step 3.
 Drag the folders "wmwpy" and "wmwpy-0.5.2b0.dist-info" from the folder you extracted: "wheres-my-editor-1.0.0-windows" to the path: "/Lib/site-packages/"

-   Note: When installing Python, drag the folders "wmwpy" and "wmwpy-0.5.2b0.dist-info" to the path: "/Lib/  site-packages/"
+   Note: When installing Python, drag the folders "wmwpy" and "wmwpy-0.5.2b0.dist-info" into the "Python" Data Folder to the path: "/Lib/ site-packages/"

 Step 4.
 Open the cmd: